Sonobeat Milestones I: The '60s

 Sweetarts 45 RPM single releaseSeptember 4, 1967

 Sonobeat releases its first stereo 45 RPM single, A Picture of Me backed with Without You by the Sweetarts.
 The single features a picture sleeve using a publicity photo provided by the band.
 Sonobeat selects Houston Records, Inc., for lacquer mastering and record pressing.
 Sonobeat self-distributes the single to record retailers in Austin, San Antonio, and Waco, all in Central Texas.

 Rock Stereo 45 RPM single • R-s101

 Don Dean sessionsSeptember 30 & October 1, 1967

-The Michael Stevens IV, house band at Club Seville in downtown Austin, cuts the basic instrumental backing tracks for two pop songs that Club Seville manager Don Dean will sing, one of which is a cover of the Willie Nelson classic Night Life.
-Don overdubs his vocals at KAZZ-FM's studios the following day.
+The Michael Stevens IV, house band at The Club Seville in downtown Austin, cuts the basic instrumental backing tracks for two pop songs that The Club Seville manager Don Dean will sing, one of which is a cover of the Willie Nelson classic Night Life.
+Don overdubs his vocals at KAZZ-FM's studios in downtown Austin the following day.

 Cash Box reviews the Sweetarts' A Picture Of MeOctober 7, 1967

 Cash Box Magazine names the Sweetarts' single A Picture of Me a Newcomer Pick, saying "Somewhat better than average rock side presented with a good group showing is set out of the run-of-the-mill category by excellent stereo recording that should bring considerable attention among discerning teens and disco listeners."

 South Canadian Overflow sessionOctober 10, 1967

-Sonobeat returns to Swingers Club in north Austin to record rock band South Canadian Overflow.
-The session yields instrumental backing tracks for two original tunes, but the tracks will be scrapped and rerecorded at Vulcan Gas Company in December.
+Sonobeat returns to Swingers Club in north Austin to record local rock band South Canadian Overflow.
+The session yields instrumental backing tracks for two original tunes, but these tracks will be scrapped and rerecorded at Vulcan Gas Company in December.

 Lavender Hill Express sessionOctober 1967